Volvo partners with Bose for EX90's sound system

-(Pocket-lint) - Volvo and Bose have partnered for the sound system in the forthcoming Volvo EX90.
+Volvo and Bose have partnered for the sound system in the forthcoming Volvo EX90.

 The forthcoming fully electric car will feature a 14-speaker Bose audio setup inside the cabin, which is customised with a proprietary tuning system specifically tweaked for that particular vehicle.
 It also features the audio brand's digital signal processing technology, Centerpoint 360.